 Lenoir City is a somewhat small city located in the state of Tennessee.
 With a population of 9,091 people and five constituent neighborhoods, Lenoir City is the 66th largest community in Tennessee.

 Because occupations involving physical labor dominate the local economy, Lenoir City is generally considered to be a blue-collar town.
-35.49% of the Lenoir City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+35.51% of the Lenoir City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lenoir City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lenoir City who work in sales jobs (13.09%), office and administrative support (9.14%), and food service (9.05%).
+There are especially a lot of people living in Lenoir City who work in office and administrative support (11.22%), food service (10.34%), and sales jobs (10.21%).

 Of important note, Lenoir City is also a city of artists.
 Lenoir City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lenoir City’s character.

 The most common language spoken in Lenoir City is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Indo-European.